DavidCarl/UFO/README.md

 ## grep

 We decided to also give greps a try, because we imagined it to be pretty optimised when it came to searching the linux file system.
+When we started out with our initial grep command it took between 45 seconds to lookup a city in all of the 37400 books.
+In itself we didnt think it was horrible for a single lookup however, we had 48900 to do, and it would turn out to be 25.5 days of total searching.
+We should be able to optimise it, and hopefully big time.

 ## Comparison
 While